lacker/coinkit/README.md

 You can run just three out of the four if you so desire.

-Currently, the nodes will start off in conflict and then operate the SCP to achieve consensus on a single block.
-It does not yet chain blocks together into a blockchain.
-You can tell it is done with a block when it logs that it is "confirmed as committed".
+The nodes will start at the genesis block and proceed through the blockchain.
+When it says "advancing to slot X" that indicates it has finished consensus on a block and is moving to the next one.
+Other log messages indicate various phases of this process.

 TODO: add more features

-There is an artificial ~5 second pause between messages, set in `server.go`, to make it simpler to see what is going on.
+There is an artificial 1-2 second pause between messages, set in `server.go`, to make it simpler to see what is going on.